angular-sanctuary/learn-angular/src/content/docs/practical-course/create-task/event-binding.md

 We want to execute a function when the 'create task' button is clicked.

+#### Instructions

-Open the `src/app/task-form/task-form.component.html` file.
+1. Open the `src/app/task-form/task-form.component.html` file.

-Replace the content of the file with the following code:
+2. Replace the content of the file with the following code:

 ```html ins={"Add the submit event binding": 9-10}
 // task-form.component.html